Staxtis/TryHackMe-Wekor1.0-Manual-SQLi/README.md

   	' OR 1=1 -- -

-To find the Column count in the current table so that we can work with we type:
+To find the Column count in the current table to work with, we type:

     ' OR 1=1 UNION ALL SELECT NULL